svgeesus/EuroMPE/Duophonic/Gate-LED.md

 - [How to Hook up (common anode) RGB LEDs](https://forum.pjrc.com/threads/73390-How-to-Hook-up-RGB-LEDs-with-a-Proprietary-Switch-Circuit)

+The [straightforward solution](https://www.pjrc.com/teensy/tutorial2.html) works fine with no visible flicker; just modified to common anode so the common pin goes to 3V3 not ground, and the PWM gives brightest light at zero not 255.

 ## Gate & Trigger

 Avoid the  [two-transistor gate output from Graham Hinton](https://modwiggler.com/forum/viewtopic.php?p=2720659&sid=8184a7a1e66cf2090d4727f4a460bd16#p2720659) because the description sounds good but buiders report unreliable operation: